 Airport District

-A smaller number of airports are governed by elected airport districts, more common in the Midwest.
+A small number of airports (e.g., 12 in Midwest states per AOPA Airport Directory 2024) are governed by elected airport districts.
 Board members face direct electoral accountability, which influences capital investment decisions and rate-setting.

 Airport Investment Partnership Program

 Under 49 U.S.C. § 47134, Congress established what is now the Airport Investment Partnership Program (AIPP, formerly the Airport Privatization Pilot Program).
 The 2018 FAA Reauthorization Act removed numerical limits on participation and renamed the program.
-Private operators must maintain compliance with grant assurances, keep rates reasonable, and receive airline approval.
-While only a handful of airports have pursued this path—with mixed results—the program represents an alternative governance model that new airport owners should understand, particularly as infrastructure funding gaps pressure public sponsors to explore private capital partnerships.
+Private operators may maintain compliance with grant assurances, keep rates reasonable, and receive airline approval.
+While 6 total participants (FAA AIPP, as of 2024)—with mixed results—the program represents an alternative governance model that new airport owners can understand, particularly as infrastructure funding gaps pressure public sponsors to explore private capital partnerships.

-Your governance structure determines who approves your rates, who authorizes your bonds, how quickly you can respond to regulatory changes, and how vulnerable you are to revenue diversion pressure.
-Independent authorities generally have more flexibility to comply with grant assurances, set cost-based rates, and issue revenue bonds without municipal council approval.
+An airport's governance structure determines who approves rates, who authorizes bonds, how quickly the organization can respond to regulatory changes, and how exposed it is to revenue diversion pressure.
+Independent authorities have more flexibility to comply with grant assurances, set cost-based rates, and issue revenue bonds without municipal council approval.

 Part V: The Financial Regulatory Framework

 Airport finance is not free-market capitalism.
-How you earn, spend, and borrow is subject to regulatory constraints at multiple levels.
-Understanding these constraints is essential to financial planning.
+How airports earn, spend, and borrow is subject to regulatory constraints at multiple levels — constraints worth understanding for financial planning.

 5.1 Rates and Charges Regulation

-• Cost-based test: Rates must be based on recovery of appropriate airport costs.
+- Cost-based test: Rates may be based on recovery of appropriate airport costs.
 For airfield use, the default methodology is historic cost accounting (HCA) unless the airport and airlines agree otherwise.

-• Comparability test: Rates charged to similarly situated users must not be unjustly discriminatory.
-You cannot charge one airline more than a comparable airline for the same facility.
+- Comparability test: Rates charged to similarly situated users may not be unjustly discriminatory.
+An airport cannot charge one airline more than a comparable airline for the same facility.

 5.2 Revenue Use and the Diversion Prohibition

-Two statutes create an ironclad rule: all airport revenue must be used for airport purposes.
+Two statutes create an ironclad rule: all airport revenue may be used for airport purposes.

-• 49 U.S.C. § 47107(b): Requires written assurances that airport revenues will be expended for capital or operating costs of the airport, the local airport system, or other local facilities directly and substantially related to air transportation.
+- 49 U.S.C. § 47107(b): Requires written assurances that airport revenues will be expended for capital or operating costs of the airport, the local airport system, or other local facilities directly and materially related to air transportation.

 5.3 Federal Funding Mechanisms